 \section{Introduction}

 The Kepler problem, describing both the microscopic motion of an electron in a hydrogen atom and the macroscopic motion of planets in the solar system, is one of the most fundamental problems in classical and quantum mechanics.
-Within the framework of nonrelativistic quantum mechanics, Zwanziger \cite{zwanziger1968exactly} and McIntosh and Cisneros \cite{mcintosh1970degeneracy} had independently investigated the influence of a Dirac magnetic monopole \cite{Dirac1931} on the Kepler problem in the 1960s and as a result established for the first time the so-called McIntosh-Cisneros-Zwanziger Kepler problem or MICZ-Kepler problem for short.
+Within the framework of nonrelativistic quantum mechanics, Zwanziger \cite{zwanziger1968exactly}, McIntosh and Cisneros \cite{mcintosh1970degeneracy} had independently investigated the influence of the Dirac magnetic monopole \cite{Dirac1931} on the Kepler problem in the 1960s and, as a result, established for the first time the so-called McIntosh-Cisneros-Zwanziger (MICZ-) Kepler problem.